Delivering Cleaner Air for Scotland: Development Planning and Development Management

 - gross expenditure in planning authorities will have dropped by £40 million between 2010/11 and 2015/16

 - the cost of processing planning applications is not met by fees – on average only 63% of costs are covered

 - despite the loss of resources, average processing times for local planning applications have shortened by a week since 2013

 You can read an executive summary of the report here.

 You can read an infographics sheet summarising the paper here.

 Linking People and Places: Spatial and Community Planning

-- There is a need to explore how community-led approaches contribute to the delivery of both Community Plan and Development Plan outcomes; and
+- there is a need to explore how community-led approaches contribute to the delivery of both Community Plan and Development Plan outcomes